-Deep-frying your holiday turkey?
+Frying up breakfast?
 Roasting your veggies in bacon grease for extra flavor?
-While cooking oil and grease can add a savory taste to any meal, they can also make a real mess in your kitchen.
-Make sure you know what to do with it after cooking, because incorrectly disposing of cooking oil and grease can have expensive consequences, like an emergency holiday call to a plumber.
+While cooking oil and grease add a savory taste to any meal, they can make a real mess in your kitchen.
+Make sure you know what to do with it after cooking, because incorrectly disposing of cooking oil can have expensive consequences, like an emergency call to your plumber.

-Keep reading to learn how to properly dispose of grease and oil after cooking (and what not to do).
+Keep reading to learn how to get rid of bacon grease and cooking oil properly — including what not to do.

-The best way to get rid of cooking oil and grease is simple – throw it in the trash.
-Follow these steps to learn the safest way to dispose of these hot liquids:
+The best way to dispose of cooking oil and grease is simple — throw it in the trash.
+Follow these steps to dispose of these hot liquids safely:

 - Let the oil or grease cool and solidify.